Background pattern

 • Cimetidine, as it may potentiate the effect and/or toxicity of metronidazole.

-• Busulfan, as metronidazole may increase the toxicity and plasma levels of Busulfan.
+• Busulfan, as metronidazole may increase the toxicity and plasma levels of busulfan.

-• Metronidazole may increase the toxicity of 5-fluorouracil, and when performing laboratory tests, metronidazole may give a false positive result in a test called the Nelson test.
+• Metronidazole may increase the toxicity of 5-fluorouracil, and when performing laboratory tests, metronidazole may give a false positive in a test called the Nelson test.

-Taking Rhodogil tablets with food and beverages
+Taking Rhodogil with food and drinks

-Pregnancy and lactation
+Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Driving and operating machinery
+Driving and using machines

 Rhodogil contains sorbitol and sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; that is, it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".

-3. How to take Rhodogil tablets
+3. How to take Rhodogil

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow the administration instructions of this medicine exactly as indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist.

-Remember to take your medication.
+Remember to take your medicine.

 Swallow the tablets without chewing with a sufficient amount of liquid (a glass of water).